 Monthly slips in Florida for a 40-foot vessel realistically range from about $800 to well over $2,000 per month.
 In popular resort towns like Miami Beach or Key West, you’ll probably pay double that.
-So shop around, look for private docks to rent, and look on satellite photos to investigate every possible marina.
+So shop around, look for private docks to rent, and look at satellite photos to investigate every possible marina.
 Marinas that only serve long-term tenants are harder to find information on.

-A good starting point is on WaterwayGuide.com, where you can view marinas.
+A good starting point is WaterwayGuide.com, where you can view marinas.
 Their listings have some basic price information, and you can see whether or not liveaboards are allowed.